nxt3d/ecs/README.md

 ## Goals of V2

 *   **Simplicity:** The complex multi-level registry has been replaced with a flat, single-label registry.
-Labels (e.g., `optimism`) map directly to resolvers.
+Labels (e.g., `optimism`) map directly to Smart Credentials.
-*   **Standard Resolvers:** Credential resolvers are now just standard [ENSIP-10 (Extended Resolver)](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution) contracts.
+*   **Standard Extended Resolvers:** Smart Credentials are implemented as standard [ENSIP-10 (Extended Resolver)](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution) contracts.
 This means any existing ENS tooling can interact with them.
-*   **Flexible Data:** Credential providers can define their own schema and keys.
+*   **Flexible Data:** Smart Credential providers can define their own schema and keys.
 There's no forced structure for credential data.
 *   **Hooks Integration:** ECS serves as the registry for [Hooks](https://github.com/nxt3d/ensips/blob/hooks/ensips/hooks.md).
-Hooks in ENS text records can reference ECS resolvers to fetch trusted data.
+Hooks in ENS text records can reference registered Smart Credentials.
-*   **`ecs.eth` Resolution:** Credentials are resolved through service subdomains (e.g., `my-service.ecs.eth`).
+*   **`ecs.eth` Resolution:** Smart Credentials are resolved through service subdomains (e.g., `my-service.ecs.eth`).
 Queries use specific keys (e.g., `eth.ecs.my-service.credential:vitalik.eth`) to fetch data for a target identity.

 ## Architecture